tabledadriandev/tabledadrian/EMAILJS-WAITLIST-TEMPLATE.md

 1. Add the template ID to Netlify environment variables
 2. Redeploy your site
 3. Test the waitlist form on `/app-download`
-4. Check your email (badea.adrian.stefan1@gmail.com) for the notification
+4. Check your configured email address for the notification